-Will my Child Outgrow Asthma?
+Will My Child Outgrow Asthma?

 In addition, once a person's airways become sensitive, they remain that way for life.
 However, about 50% of children experience a noticeable decrease in asthma symptoms by the time they become adolescents, therefore appearing to have "outgrown" their asthma.
-About half of these children will develop asthma symptoms again as adults.
+Some of these children will develop asthma symptoms again as adults.
 Unfortunately, there is no way to predict whose symptoms will decrease during adolescence and whose will return later in life.